orb-lang/helm/doc/md/helm/modeselektor.md

 local keys = assert(core.keys)

-function ModeS.__eval(modeS, chunk, headless) if not modeS.original_packages then
+function ModeS.__eval(modeS, chunk, headless) if not headless then
-      -- we cache the package.loaded packages here, to preserve -- everything loaded by helm and modeselektor, while letting -- us hot-reload anything "require"d at the repl. modeS.original_packages = Set(keys(package.loaded)) end

-   if not headless then
       -- Getting ready to eval, cancel any active autocompletion modeS.suggest:cancel(modeS)